Thea Tolentino

 Thea Loise Señerez Tolentino (born August 13, 1996) is a Filipino actress known for her role as Ashley Mercado Alcantara in the GMA Network television drama The Half Sisters.
 She started her career as one of the winners of the second season of Protégé, a talent-search reality show created by GMA Network.
-Since then, she became a contract artist of GMA and began appearing on various dramas such as Anna Karenina, Pyra: Ang Babaeng Apoy, Hahamakin ang Lahat and Asawa Ko, Karibal Ko.
+Since then, she became a contract artist of GMA and began appearing on various dramas such as Anna Karenina, Pyra: Babaeng Apoy, Hahamakin ang Lahat and Asawa Ko, Karibal Ko.
 She also gained public attention for playing the villain sorcereress in Haplos (2017), which is her most villainous role up to date.
 Recently, she portrayed an evil mother in Madrasta (2019).

 Early life

-Tolentino was born and raised in Calamba, Laguna, Philippines.
+Thea Loise Señerez Tolentino was born and raised in Calamba, Laguna, Philippines.
+Tolentino has two younger brothers, Terrence Louie and Tobbie.
 Prior to joining Protégé, she stated that "she had never been separated from the family."
 Crazy Little Thing Called Love and Lie To Me are one of her favorite films and TV series respectively.
 She's a self-proclaimed Jpop fan, most especially by the Johnny's idol group Hey!
 Say!
 JUMP.
 She had said in interviews before that she went back to Japan just to watch their concert and to see her crush Ryosuke Yamada.

 Tolentino graduated from the Trinity University of Asia, where she took up Business Administration major in Public Administration.

 Career

-2012: Protégé

 Tolentino auditioned in front of Gina Alajar who turned out as her mentor in the entire run of the show.
 She sang "Torete" by Moonstar88 while playing a guitar.
 Eventually, Tolentino and Mark Kenneth Banez was chosen as one of the official protégés for that season and one of the four protégés of Gina Alajar.

 Tolentino said that she joined Protégé to hone her skills, to let the people know that she has a talent and to help her family.

 Mentor Gina helped her all throughout the show and Tolentino's shyness was gradually fading as the competition became tougher.
 The improvements in her performances during gala night was seen by the judges.

 Singing is considered as Tolentino's niche.
 Mikoy Morales, one of Jolina Magdangal's protégés, worked with Tolentino by composing a song entitled "Butterfly".
 Morales and Tolentino sang the song and Mark Escueta, husband of Jolina Magdangal and one of the members of Rivermaya, helped in creating the music video of "Butterfly".

 At the end of the competition, Tolentino was announced as the "Ultimate Female Protégé" by the host, Dingdong Dantes.
 Tolentino's male counterpart in winning the competition is Jeric Gonzales, who is also from Calamba.